pmarches/monitorPowerToMQTT/README.md

 - Network
   - yield (min/max/median) over multiple days
   - Lifetime yield
-- How much time was spent in negative yield?
+- How much time was spent in negative amp flow?
 (Too much load)
 - Daily battery consumption
-- Daily solar consumption (yield)
+- Daily solar yield
 - At what time
   - did the solar start producing?
   - was the production greater or equal to the consumption?